~ LAURA SIMMS

 —Sir Laurens Van der Post

-“It is a rare opportunity…I came away with a heightened reverence for the gifts that stories and their teller have to offer the world, and how hungry the world is to receive them.”
+“I came away with a heightened reverence for the gifts that stories and their teller have to offer the world, and how hungry the world is to receive them.”
 Milbre Burch, NC

 “In and amongst the learning that revealed itself for months later, the laughter and spontaneous love that springs from intense ‘communal’ times, there was indeed transformation” Helena Kaufman, Canada